The Misguided Notion of Bypassing Patching in OT Systems

 Proactive and Situational Use of Compensating Controls

-Understanding compensating controls is one thing, but applying them effectively is another.
-These controls need to be deployed both before a threat arises (proactively) and in response to specific situations (reactively).
+It’s important to deploy controls before a threat arises (proactively) and in response to specific situations (reactively).
 For instance, routine system checks might reveal dormant admin accounts or outdated software, which are vulnerabilities that can be mitigated through compensating controls.

 Real-World Example: The BlueKeep Vulnerability Response